 This will increase the visibility of R&D relief, and improve finances and cash flow for companies with no corporation tax liability.

 Around 2,450 companies will benefit from the relief.

 Tax reliefs for creative industries

 The UK is a world leader in the production of animation, high-end TV and video games.
 To make sure that UK businesses receive the right support to maintain this status, we announced tax reliefs for these sectors in the 2012 budget.

-Relief for animation and high-end television industries came into effect in April 2013, and video games will follow, subject to state aid approval.
+Relief for animation and high-end television industries came into effect in April 2013, with video games following in April 2014.